mendersoftware/mender-docs/301.Troubleshoot/03.Mender-Client/docs.md

 ## Artifact format not supported

-When deploying an update with the Mender client, you see a log message similar to the following:
+When deploying an update with the Mender Client, you see a log message similar to the following:

 ```
 ERRO[0001] update install failed: failed to read and install update: reader: unsupported version: 2  module=state